Volkswagen ID. Buzz: Dimensions

 At 2988 mm, the wheelbase of the ID.
 Buzz (SWB) is similar to that of the current Volkswagen Transporter (T6); it is 81 mm wider than the T6 and features a turning circle of 11.1 m, which is approximately the same as a Golf.

+The long wheelbase version of the ID.
+Buzz stretches overall length by 250 mm to 3238 and 4962 mm, respectively; US-spec ID.
+Buzz (LWB) have the same wheelbase but are slightly shorter, at 192.4 in.
+The ID.
+Buzz (LWB) has three rows of seats and accommodates up to 2469 L of cargo with the seats folded.
+Compared to the SWB, the LWB sliding side doors are 7.6 in longer to ease access to the third row.

 Interior

 The SWB/RWD passenger version is equipped with five seats; behind the rear bench seat, there is 1121 L of cargo area.
 Three rows of seating will be made available later; for the SWB model, each row will have two seats for a total capacity of six, while on the long-wheelbase (LWB) model, the middle row will accommodate three for a total capacity of seven.
 With the second row folded down on the five-passenger SWB/RWD model, cargo capacity increases to 2205 L. The ID.
 Buzz Cargo has two or three seats in the first row only with a fixed partition; behind the partition, the Cargo version has a capacity of 138 ft3.

 Seating surfaces use recycled plastics.
 There is no leather option.

 The vehicle's instruments are displayed on a 5.3 in screen.
 In-car entertainment and climate controls are provided on a second centrally-positioned screen; the standard infotainment screen is 10 in, with a 12 in screen as an option.
-The vehicle is equipped with up to eight USB ports.
+U.S.-spec ID.
+Buzz (LWB) vans receive a slightly larger 12.9 in screen shared with the ID.
+7. The vehicle is equipped with up to eight USB ports.

-Driving assistance features

-Both the ID.
-Buzz and ID.
-Buzz Cargo are equipped with the 'Car2X' local warning system to identify hazards in real-time, using signals from transportation infrastructure and other vehicles; in addition, both are equipped with a collision avoidance system (CAS) branded 'Front Assist', which provides automated emergency braking.
-The passenger version is equipped with 'Lane Assist', which is another CAS designed to keep the vehicle in its travel lane.

-Optional assistance features include 'Travel Assist with swarm data', which automates some driving tasks, including lane changes, and 'Memory Function', allowing the vehicle to park itself on a previously saved route.